smithy-lang/smithy-kotlin/docs/design/request-compression-trait.md

 ```

 ### Compression Algorithms
 Given that Kotlin is multiplatform there should be multiple implementations of each compression algorithm.
-As of the time of writing this doc (11/07/2023) gzip is the only supported compression algorithm by the server side and the only one supported for
+Currently gzip is the only supported compression algorithm by the server side and the only one supported for
 the SDK.
-For the time being, only gzip for JVM is supported specifically.
+Only gzip for JVM is supported specifically.
 This is done by using the following packages from the Java standard library: `GZIPInputStream` and `GZIPOutputStream`.
 The other KMP targets are not implemented, and are planned to be implemented using the CRT.

-New algorithms can be added as they start becoming available/required using the compression algorithm interface and by adding them to the list of supported algorithms.
+New algorithms can be added as they become supported using the compression algorithm interface and by adding them to the list of supported algorithms.
 The same goes for non JVM KMP targets, these can be added by filling in the `actual` declarations for the target.

 #### Interfaces
 This interface is used to represent a compression algorithm.